-MPI has worked with the fishing industry to reduce the effects on sea lions in the fisheries surrounding major sea lion breeding areas.
+Fisheries New Zealand has worked with the fishing industry to reduce the effects on sea lions in the fisheries surrounding major sea lion breeding areas.

 Historically, the Auckland Islands’ squid trawl fishery has had the most interactions with sea lions.
 Since 2007, all trawlers have voluntarily fitted approved Sea Lion Exclusion Devices (SLEDs) in their nets.
 The devices allow most sea lions that enter a trawl net to escape.
 SLEDs are estimated to be 80% effective in enabling sea lions to escape and survive.

 - observer coverage (over the past 5 years, 85% of tows have been observed)

 - requirements for immediate reporting of any captures